Piedpiperz80/game_plan/game_design_document.md

 - The Little Whispers Orphanage: A large building on the outskirts of the slums.
 It stands two storeys high and has a slight lean as it seems to strain under its own weight.
 The smell of herbs emanates from the extensive herb gardens to the surrounds.
 The orphanage was established by the Sezuri family decades ago, Francis Sezuri continues the tradition today as the primary benefactor.
 The elderly who can no longer serve look after the children and during harvest times they all help in the fields.
 - Playful Pussy Cat House: The oldest trade in town.
 The playful pussy provides a somewhat safe location for the women of the night to ply their trade.
 One of the few locations in the old town that the upper town folk care to frequent.
 - The Harbour: A large bronze bell hangs over the docks of the harbour.
 A ready signal for any marauding orc parties.
 The smell of fish permeates the air.
 Large stalls of fish and other unidentifiable sea bounty sits upon tables with tents above.
 Large air drying racks bend under the strain of the salted fish it holds.
+- The Church of Estel: The Church of Estel is a large, stone building with a towering steeple.
+It is one of the oldest buildings in the city, with weathered stone walls and stained glass windows that cast colorful patterns on the floor.
+Inside, the church is quiet and serene, with rows of wooden pews and a large altar at the front.
+Despite the harsh conditions outside, the church remains a place of peace and solace for the people of Estel.

 ## Characters